 Q. I am having difficulty accessing these Apps, can someone help me?

 A. Our library staff members remain on call during normal work hours and can be contacted at firstname.lastname@example.org or on 9191 3477.

 Q. Are the Shire of Broome’s major projects still progressing?

-A. Yes, at this stage, the Shire of Broome’s major projects are progressing.
+A. Yes, the Shire of Broome’s major projects are progressing as planned.

 Q. Are the Courthouse and Town Beach night markets still running?

-A. The Broome Markets group have confirmed that all markets have been cancelled, but are set to restart on June 20.
+A. The Broome Markets group previously confirmed that all markets had been cancelled, but were set to restart on June 20.
 For more information, click here.